jimthunderbird/phlexmock/README.md

 # phlexmock
-A tool to allow developers to mock any php class and redefining class methods for testing purposes.
+A tool to allow developers to redefining any class methods for testing purposes.